edgeros/welcome/README.md

-# Welcom to EdgerOS Community
+# Welcome

+A warm welcome from EdgerOS community!